anhcraft/palette/README.md

 With the idea from Getting Started section, we can implement GUI Handler step-by-step:

 1. When opened, replace the placeholder to its default value
-   - This can be done using `onRendered` event
+   - This can be done using `onPreOpen` event
 2. Update the chance automatically
    - This can be done using `refreshView` event
    - So whenever the sword or the buff item is put or taken out, the chance is re-updated